 I mainly trained under John Danaher who for a long time was referred to as “the best kept secret in Brazilian Jiu Jitsu”.
 Coincidentally he is also Georges St. Pierre’s grappling coach.

 In 2012, I left Renzo’s and began my training under the legendary Marcelo Garcia.
 He is arguably one of, if not the greatest competitive grappler ever.
-I have since recieved my brown belt from him and I continue to train at the Marcelo Garcia Academy regularly.
+I have since recieved my black belt from him and I continue to train at the Marcelo Garcia Academy regularly.

 For me Jiu Jitsu isn’t just about doing moves and getting people to submit.
 It’s a game, a very complex system of movements and infinite possibilities.
 I only weigh 135 pounds at my max, and while doing BJJ almost all the people I’ve trained with have been, larger, stronger, in better shape, and in the beginning just better at the sport than me.
 So learning ways to manipulate people without using strength has been paramount.
 When you spend so much time on the mats you spend just as much time on theory, thinking about and discussing positions that pose a problem, and showing others mistakes and helping to correct them.
 I look forward to sharing everything I’ve learned and continuing to improve myself and everyone I train with.